The Residents of Delray Beach Deserve Leadership, Answers to Their Water Woes

 “The toilet always looks like the last person didn’t flush…..NO WAY would I drink Delray’s water!” one resident wrote in a social media post.

 No one in authority can explain exactly what happened except to opine that a private contractor, over a period of more than a decade, may have cut corners.
-City officials also said that some of the pipelines are missing backflow preventers, which prevent sewer water from backing up into the public drinking water lines.
+City officials also said that some of the pipelines are missing backflow preventers and did not undergo regular maintenance procedures like septic tank pumping.
+This eventually caused issues that prevented sewer water from backing up into the public drinking water lines.
+Homeowners who experience sewer problems should report them immediately.
+On the other hand, if you have a septic tank in your property, a septic tank system pumping with the help of a professional septic tank pumping service is recommended every three to five years to avoid any issues.

 “To add to the problem, there are no records of when and where any of these backflow preventers were installed, let alone maintained,” Gretsas wrote. “…It is a disgrace truthfully, it’s something that should never happen.”